Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 Another excellent option is the astonishing and hip Foodhallen food hall in the Hallen complex – there’s something for everything so no-one has to compromise and if you go at lunchtime its pretty chilled.
 If you find yourself there be sure to check out the Kanarie Club at the back which has heaps of space and a bar sunken bar made to look like an empty swimming pool which kids LOVE to explore.

 In a similar vein although more lunch-centric, we recently we took our boys to The Butcher for the first time.
 There are four branches in central Amsterdam and its become somewhat of a fixture on the local food scene.
 With the tagline “Bloody Delicious Burgers” its perhaps not surprising.
 That said, it was a bit of a gamble for our two because…they don’t eat burgers!
-The good news is that we discovered they have a really awesome kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
+The good news is that we discovered they have a killer kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
 Definitely one to consider.

 There are also other places to recommend: